MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 (Don't forget to add the comma (`,`) at the end of the `username` line!)

-Now that our users can have a password (actually, _must_ have a password...), let's give them a place to set it up.
+Now that our users can have a password (actually, _must_ have a password since we said `required: true`...), let's give them a way to set it up.

-Open the `views/users/new.hbs` file.
+Open the `views/users/new.hbs`.
 Notice that it contains a form with only one input, for a username.
 Try to add a 'Password' input field yourself.
 When you're done, compare your file with the solution below.

 <!-- TODO: fold behind solution -->